17 Tips to Manage Golden Retriever Shedding (& Keep Your House Clean)

 The Purina Pro Adult Dry Dog Food should be a staple if you own a golden retriever.
 It contains probiotics and a high level of protein and omega 6 that can reduce shedding and promote immune health.

 - One (1) 18 lb.
-Bag - Purina Pro Plan With Probiotics, High Protein, Digestive Health Dry Dog Food, Shredded Blend Chicken & Rice Formula
+Bag - Purina Pro Plan High Protein Dog Food With Probiotics for Dogs, Shredded Blend Chicken & Rice Formula

 - Hard kibble combined with tender, shredded pieces for taste and texture dogs love